ocbe-uio/BayesMallows/work-docs/pairwise_comparisons_implementation.md

     // Draw a uniform random number
     double u = log(arma::randu<double>());

-    // Find which cluster the assessor belongs to int cluster = 0;
+    // Find which cluster the assessor belongs to in this iteration int cluster = 0;
     if(clustering){
       cluster = cluster_assignment(i, t);